TrisPatt/Big-Ts-Chophouse/README.md

 ### Project Goals

 The primary goal of Big T's Chophouse is to deliver an exceptional customer experience on our website.
 This includes offering a seamless and intuitive booking system that allows users to easily create, review, edit, or cancel reservations.
 We also aim to provide a comprehensive and user-friendly menu display, enabling customers to explore our diverse offerings with ease.
-Additionally, our robust platform for managing reviews empowers customers to write, update, and delete their feedback effortlessly.
+Additionally, our robust platform for managing reviews empowers customers to write, read, update, and delete their feedback effortlessly.
 Every element of the website is designed to ensure a smooth, satisfying, and engaging experience for all visitors.

 ### Agile Methodology

-Agile Methodology was used to help prioritize and organize tasks, writting the user stories and using Project Boards on Github.
-Templates were created to help write User Stories and define Epics
+Agile Methodology was used to help prioritise and organise tasks, writing the user stories and using Project Boards on Github.
+Templates were created to help write User Stories and define Epics.

-* Epics were written containing possible user stories and based on that the website was made.
+* Epics were written containing possible user stories and based on that, the website was made.
 * User stories were created by looking at epics and through iterations the project was advancing.
 * Project Board is set to public.
 * Project Board was used to track progression of the task through the Todo, In progress and Done columns
-* Labels were added to sort the issues based on the importance.
+* Labels were added to sort the issues based on their importance using the MoSCoW principle; Must have, Should have, Could have and Wont have.
+* Some Could have user stories were moved to Wont haves in order to be implemented in a further iteration.

 <details>
 <summary> User Stories Template